COVID-19 Vaccine and Booster Information

 - Received an organ transplant and are taking medicine to suppress the immune system

 - Received a stem cell transplant within the last 2 years or are taking medicine to suppress the immune system

 - Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome)

 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

 Individuals not included in the criteria above are not approved/eligible for a third dose at this time.
+Of note: Immunocompromised patients who received the Johnson and Johnson vaccine and higher risk patients who received the Moderna or Johnson and Johnson vaccine are not eligible.
 Please contact your health care provider if you have questions about your eligibility.

 Vaccination Certificates and Proof of Vaccination

 - Digital vaccination certificates available.
 Washington State COVID-19 vaccination certificates for individuals and their family members are now available through Washington MyIR mobile.
 Full immunization records are available at WA.myIR.net.
 If you received the vaccine in Washington, you can register online to access your vaccination record.
 The DOH has created an informational flier on handling Vax Cards, available in English and Spanish, with more languages coming soon.
 (Note the certificates are located on the "Documents" page once the system links your record — they are not under "Immunizations").